 PCC sends notification to all students electronically a copy of the College's DAAPP.
 The Student Code of Conduct serves as the primary method students are informed about the expectations and PCC standards of conduct.
-The Student Handbook contains the PCC DAAPP Policy, and Clery protocols, (by email each semester) sent to all students, staff, and faculty.
+The Student Handbook contains the PCC DAAPP Policy, and Clery protocols which is emailed to all students, staff, and faculty at both campuses and sites, each semester.
 PCC is committed to this practice since the inception of the Clery Act.
 The email summarizes where to find existing policies and procedures, on drugs and alcohol, notify all on the location of Clery Act information, and provide additional information regarding drugs and alcohol awareness.
 In addition to the Student Handbook, students are required, by their specific area of study, to follow drug and alcohol handbooks within their departments.
 Students in specialized programs are made aware of additional programs requirements during the application process for acceptance into specialized programs.